MaastrichtU-IDS/doap-workshop/README.md

 - Why is this important?
 - How do you create a DOAP for your project?
 - How do you query project descriptors using GraphDB?

-### Motivation: lack of semantic interoperability

-The lack of well-defined indexing practices is a common problem in most institutional repositories.
-Researchers will typically assign keywords to their projects, however, these terms are not extracted from a controlled vocabulary or thesaurus.
-This leads to ambiguity and lack of standardization in terms which are used to describe the content of their projects.

-This workshop introduces the ontology used to describe a project.
-Once the project descriptors are assigned to the existing projects, it is feasible to use the DOAP ontology to expand queries and to assist end-users in the selection of search terms.

 ### What is DOAP (ontology)?